swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 different versions of underlying security mechanisms.
 This information is distributed by the federation operator in other channels.

+> Note: The work on SAML2Int has been moved to the Kantara Initiative.
+However, this version of the Swedish eID Framework still refers to version 0.2.1 of the SAML2Int profile as published on [http://saml2int.org/profile/current](http://saml2int.org/profile/current/).

 <a name="requirements-notation"></a>
 ### 1.1.
 Requirements Notation